dbarbuzzi/tvd/README.md

 * If building from source, you must have a client ID with appropriate privileges to query the GQL API for VODs
   * Provided releases have an embedded client ID
-* You must have an active auth token from an account sign-in
-  * In a browser, sign into your account and get the value of the `auth-token` cookie

 ## Download